Bhaskers-Blu-Org1/dna-replication/animations/README.md

 # Example animations of DNA replication model

-The SPB=mediated variant was simulated for a randomly selected genome structure.
+The SPB-mediated variant was simulated for a randomly selected genome structure.

 Dots correspond to origins, with the dot color indicating firing time (red: early firing, green: late firing).
 Passively replicated origins are not shown for simplicity.